 The conversation is interrupted by Lodovico, kinsman of Brabantio (Desdemona's father, remember?).
 Lodovico brings news from the Duke in Venice: Othello has been called back to the city, and Cassio is to replace him as command in Cyprus.
 While Othello reads the letter from the Duke, Lodovico talks with Desdemona (who showed up in the meantime) and asks her how Cassio is doing.

-Desdemona can't figure out why her husband would strike her – and in public – when she's done nothing to deserve it.
+Desdemona can't figure out why her husband would strike her—and in public no less—when she's done nothing to deserve it.
 Lodovico insists Othello make amends with the poor girl, as she's weeping.
-Othello insists she can cry crocodile tears (full of falsehood) and he won't care, as she changes faces so easily.
+Othello says she can cry crocodile tears (full of falsehood) and he won't care, as she changes faces so easily.

 Othello then declares he'll head back to Venice, and Cassio shall have his post (leaving out that he will be too dead to fill it).
-Desdemona leaves, shell-shocked, and Othello stalks out muttering, "goats and monkeys!"
-(4.1.256).
+Desdemona leaves, shell-shocked, and Othello stalks out, muttering "goats and monkeys!"
+(4.1.265).

 Lodovico is shocked that Othello would injure his wife and behave so boorishly in public.
 He wonders whether Othello has been put into a passion by the Duke's letters, but Iago suggests this poor form is Othello's status quo.
 Iago demurs on giving details about Othello's failings, saying, with seeming humility, that it's not up to him to reveal the evils he's seen.
 This leaves Lodovico free to imagine worse evils.